 A migraine causes paroxysmal unilateral headaches accompanied by vomiting.
 Complex biochemical changes, for instance, an increased amount of serotonin and prostaglandin in the blood plasma, provoke a short spasm of the intracranial vessels followed by a continuous expansion of the extracranial arteries.

 The spasm is the foundation of photopsia and other focal symptoms.
 Besides, the expansion of the vessels is the direct cause of headaches.
-In the case of a classical, the migraine attack begins with a transient (sometimes ophthalmic) scotoma.
-As a result, patients feel the pain often in the head at large.
+In a classical case, the migraine attack begins with a transient (sometimes ophthalmic) scotoma.
+As a result, patients often feel pain in the head at large.

-Cases, during which the attack is accompanied by hemiplegia, aphasia, ophthalmoplegia, are known as associated migraine.
-Frequency and seriousness of Migraine attacks vary greatly: 50 per cent of patients have attacks less than once per week.
+Cases during which the attack is accompanied by hemiplegia, aphasia, and ophthalmoplegia are known as associated migraine.
+The frequency and seriousness of Migraine attacks vary greatly: 50 per cent of patients have attacks less than once per week.
 A migraine is a widespread disease affecting 5-10 per cent of the population.
-The condition usually begins during the period of adolescence or, though less often, during childhood.
+The condition usually begins during adolescence or, less often, during childhood.